-We have now proceeded with the fifth generation of DRAM technology on phones, LPDDR5, right from the start of 2020.
+We have now proceeded to the fifth generation of DRAM technology on phones – LPDDR5.
 Apart from phones, LPDDR5 will also find applications in cloud computing, autonomous cars, and AR systems.

-Mobile computing has become increasingly demanding and factors like industry switch to high-resolution content, high refresh rate screens, increased reliance on AI for mobile applications, and the impending transition to 5G connectivity further warrant the need for a faster and better memory.
-Also, RAM is quite easy to market on mobile devices, and OEMs are under constant pressure to innovate.
+Mobile computing has become increasingly demanding and factors like industry switch to high-resolution content, high refresh rate screens, increased reliance on AI for mobile applications, and the transition to 5G connectivity further warrant the need for a faster and better memory.
+Also, RAM is quite easy to market on mobile devices and OEMs are under constant pressure to innovate.

 So, how much of an impact with the LPDDR5 have on your mobile experience?
-Let’s answer all LPDDR5 related questions while comparing it with the currently dominant LPDDR4x and LPDDR4 RAMs.
+Let’s answer all LPDDR5 related questions while comparing it with the still prominent LPDDR4x and LPDDR4 RAMs.